walaj/VariantBam/README.md

 ```
     #RULE           #EXAMPLE             #DESCRIPTION OF EXAMPLE / FLAG
-    seq	            seq[/home/seqs.txt]  File containing substrings that must be present in the sequence.
+    motif           motif[seqs.txt]  	 File containing substrings that must be present in the sequence.
     ins             ins[5,101]           Number of inserted bases on the reads (from parsed CIGAR string)
     del             del[10,101]          Number of deleted bases relative to reference (from parsed CIGAR string).
     nm              nm[0,4]              NM tag from BAM (number of mismatches). e.g. must be 0-4 inclusive
+    xp              xp[0,4]              Number of supplementary aligments, with XP or XA tag from BAM (hold identity of supplementary alignments)
     isize           isize[100,500]       Insert size, where all insert sizes are converted to positive.
     len             len[80,101]          Length of the read following phred trimming
     clip            clip[0,5]            Number of clipped bases following phred trimming